-Gordon James Klingenschmitt (aka “Dr. Chaps”) is the national TV show host of PIJN NEWS on the NRB network, former State Representative in the Colorado legislature, occasional affiliate faculty at Colorado Christian University, Air Force Academy graduate in Political Science, and the former Navy Chaplain who made national headlines by daring to pray “in Jesus’ name.”
+SUMMARY: Gordon James Klingenschmitt (aka “Dr. Chaps”) is the national TV show host of PIJN NEWS on the NRB network which airs in 54 million homes daily, former State Representative having won election to the Colorado legislature, occasional affiliate faculty at Colorado Christian University, Air Force Academy graduate in Political Science, and made national headlines as the former Navy Chaplain who dared to pray “in Jesus’ name.”
 An ordained Pentecostal minister, he earned his PhD in Theology from Regent University and is ranked among “the top 1% most endorsed in United States for Preaching” by Linkedin in 2013.

 DOCUMENTED BIOGRAPHY: Who is Gordon James Klingenschmitt?
-PhD Theology (Regent University), Air Force Academy graduate (B.S.
-Political Science) with two Master Degrees (MBA, M.Div), “Dr. Chaps” served America nearly 16 years as a military officer, and was honorably discharged.
+“Dr. Chaps” served America nearly 16 years as a military officer, and was honorably discharged.
 As Navy Chaplain during wartime combat operations during Operation Iraqi Freedom aboard USS ANZIO with 350 Sailors, his programs won six awards for community service (including “best in Navy”).
 His preaching and counseling ministry led 45 Sailors to faith in Jesus Christ in two years, (including an atheist, a homosexual, and a wiccan), and he saw the Holy Spirit do dramatic healings and exorcisms, but suddenly his career was threatened by a commander who punished him in writing three times, punished for quoting “exclusive” Bible verses in church that claim Jesus is the way to heaven (likeJohn 3:36), during one optionally-attended sermon inside a Navy base chapel.
 Investigators confirmed the skipper also downgraded Chaps’ evaluations for praying “in Jesus name” on the ship’s microphone, for obtaining Kosher meals for his hungry Jewish Sailor, and for refusing to support mandatory attendance quotas for a homosexual church, but Navy lawyers violated the First Amendment by ruling commanders had authority to punish his sermons and prayers.
 Navy public affairs repeatedly self-contradicted and misled the press when these facts went public.

 When this religious discrimination threatened to end his career, the Chaplain staged an 18-day hunger strike in front of the White House.
 His story was reported on the front pages of the Washington Times, Washington Post, and New York Times, Hannity and Colmes, MSNBC, the 700 Club three times, the Coral Ridge Hour with D.James Kennedy, and he declared victory when the Navy backpedaled to renew his contract for 3-more years.
 So the chaplain ended his hunger strike, and returned to work.
 Do you think the Navy brass were happy to see him back?